-Folks from Solvvy – an intelligent self-service platform for customer service – caught up with author, speaker, entrepreneur, and coach, Sarah Hatter to talk everything customer support.
+Folks from Solvvy – an intelligent self-service AI platform for customer service – caught up with author, speaker, entrepreneur, and coach, Sarah Hatter to talk everything customer support.
 For starters, she urges folks to get real.
 While you would think that “human touch” is getting lost to technology, you might want to think again.
 Technology, today, is in fact an enabler.
 A huge proponent of automation and tech, Sarah says, “Artificial intelligence has evolved to a point where it is trained to have an empathetic side.”
 Isn’t it, then, paradoxical that humans are turning robotic while machines are turning human?

 The key takeaway for customer service leaders is that language can be a game-changer: relational is in and mechanical is out.
 A simple thing like replacing robotic email templates with personal transactional emails might change the way your users perceive you.

 Winning customers from that very first experience with your product and company is essential.
 It is stellar customer service that separates the best from the rest.
 You want to have your customer service function to be an extension of your persona.
 If your brand is happy, fun and happening, you don’t want a support notification going out that reads, “Please allow 2-3 days for a response.”